SMS vs. Email Marketing: Which Is More Effective?

 • Provides two-way communication capability.
 SMS allows for interactive communication between both parties involved.
 This enables you to receive quick and direct feedback from the recipient and engage with them in real-time.

-SMS Marketing Disadvantages
+SMS Marketing Considerations

 • Sourcing phone numbers can be difficult.
 People don’t hand out their digits frivolously.
 It can take some time to move prospective subscribers further down the funnel to gain their trust and obtain opt-in permission.
+However, this barrier can result in more engaged, valuable subscribers.

 • Must consider strict mobile carrier guidelines.
 Mobile carriers have strict guidelines on how to utilize SMS.
 To ensure compliance, all 10DLC traffic must be registered via The Campaign Registry (TCR).
 TCR verifies your organization is legitimate, and assigns a trust score.
+Fortunately, with professional platforms like Subtext, compliant delivery is effortless.

 Email Marketing Advantages